-2. REASSURE CHILDREN.
-Let them know they are not to blame for the divorce, the death, or the tornado.
-Reassure your children that you are there to love and protect them.3.
-ENCOURAGE SELF-EXPRESSION.
+3. ENCOURAGE SELF-EXPRESSION.
 Art, play, drama, and drawing are helpful ways to express and release feelings.
 Be a safe place for all the feelings that may arise (for example, don’t say “Don’t feel bad” or “Don’t feel sad.”)
 Expressing feelings allows them to be safely vented and released.

 4. SAY GOOD-BYE.
 It’s important to say good-bye to people, places, pets, and things.
 Allow a space for mourning the loss, and take a moment to say goodbye.
 For example, when you move, go room to room in the house with your child and say “thank you” to each room for the fond memories.
 This creates closure.
 Saying good-bye allows the child to celebrate and embrace the new home, new pet, or new school.